 - USA.gov — Find local government websites, which list any open positions they may have on their websites.

-No matter how you paid — debit or credit card, bank or wire transfer, gift card, or cash reload card — immediately contact the company you used to send the money, report the fraud, and ask to have the transaction reversed, if possible.
-For specific advice and tips on how to reverse different types of payments, read What to Do If You Were Scammed.
+No matter how you paid — debit or credit card, mobile payment app or wire transfer, gift card, cash reload card, or cryptocurrency — immediately contact the company you used to send the money, report the fraud, and ask to have the transaction reversed, if possible.
+For specific advice on how to reverse different types of payments, read What To Do If You Were Scammed.

 Find out more about how to avoid scams at ftc.gov/scams.